Kentucky Vintage

-Kentucky Vintage is a bourbon produced in Bardstown, Kentucky by Kentucky Bourbon Distillers (KBD), also known as the Willett distillery.
-The brand is one of several small batch bourbon offerings by KBD – the others include Noah's Mill, Rowan's Creek and Pure Kentucky XO.
+Kentucky Vintage is a bourbon produced in Bardstown, Kentucky by the Willett Distillery.
+The brand is one of several small batch bourbon offerings by the company – the others include Noah's Mill, Rowan's Creek and Pure Kentucky XO.

 The bourbon has a relatively long aging period (substantially more than a decade – "long beyond that of any ordinary bourbon", according to the label) and is hand-bottled at 45.0% alc./vol. (90 U.S. proof).